benjamin-w-campbell/fergm/cran-comments.md

 ## R CMD check results
-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 1 notes

 ### Notes
-This check includes two notes.

- Authors@R field gives more than one person with maintainer role

-  * All listed authors are creators of the package, Benjamin W. Campbell is the corresponding maintainer.
+This check includes one note that is a function of the way ggplot2 locally defines variables.

- checking R code for possible problems ...
+ * checking R code for possible problems ...
 NOTE Undefined global functions or variables: ..scaled..

-  * This underfined global variable is locally defined by ggplot2.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.